Skip to main content

 Cup feeding

 You can use a cup to feed your baby when you are not able to breastfeed.
-You might choose to cup feed if:
+You might choose to cup feed to:

-• your baby needs extra supplements along with breastfeeding
+• give your baby extra supplements along with breastfeeding

 You can always ask your nurse for help.